Travelling Europe in a Motorhome After Brexit

 - October to December – Croatia, Bulgaria and Turkey

 - January to March – Italy, Spain and Portugal

 - April to June – Ireland

 Explore Visa Options

-It may be possible to get a working holiday visa post Brexit, although this has yet to be confirmed and will depend on the negotiations currently ongoing.
+It may be possible to get a working holiday visa post Brexit, although this has yet to be confirmed and will depend on the negotiations currently ongoing with individual countries.
 Working holiday visas are country specific and all countries have differing criteria and rules, which you can find here.
 Most working holiday visa’s allow one to two years travel in a specific country (although some EU countries also extend this to the Schengen Area) and are age limited from 18-35.
 For the younger van lifers amongst us, it could be an option.

 Some EU countries also offer a long stay tourist visa that is usually valid for one year.
 The criteria can be quite tough – you need to evidence that you can support yourself for the year that you’ll be in the country, have medical insurance and you won’t have any rights to work.
 Also, you’ll only be able to travel in that one country for the year – it won’t give you rights to travel in the Schengen Area.